yashbudhia/emmetra/README.md

 source env/bin/activate # On macOS/Linux
 .\env\Scripts\activate # On Windows

-# 2. Install PyTorch for CUDA 11.8
+# 2. Install PyTorch for CUDA 11.8 (or install specific version of pytorch for your version of cuda)
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118

 # 3. Install other requirements